-Do I Want to Be a Fashion Stylist?
+Should I Become a Fashion Stylist?

-|Degree Level||Associate's degree|
+|Degree Level||Associate's degree (minimum)|

 |Degree Field||Fashion merchandising|

-|Experience||4-5 or more years of personal or on-set fashion styling|
+|Experience||4-5 years of personal or on-set fashion styling|

-|Key Skills||Visual accuracy, creativity, attention to detail, spoken and written communication, interpersonal skills, time management, analytical mind, problem-solving ability|
+|Key Skills||Visual accuracy, creativity, attention to detail; spoken and written communication; time management, interpersonal, analytical, and problem-solving skills; Microsoft Office software|

 Step 1: Earn an Associate's Degree